Toothache is never an enjoyable experience, but it can be even worse if your dentist is full or you can’t get to an appointment for several days.

-Salt is a natural antiseptic, and many patients who experience mild tooth discomfort find that swilling saltwater around in their mouth can relieve the pain temporarily.
+Salt is a natural antiseptic, and many patients who experience mild tooth discomfort find that swilling saltwater around in their mouth can temporarily relieve the pain.

-Add around half a teaspoon of salt to a glass of lukewarm water to reduce the swelling and help with the pain.
-This natural solution is easy to do at home with items that you have in your cupboards, so it should be your first step before you move on to more drastic pain reduction methods.
+Add around half a teaspoon of salt to a glass of lukewarm water to reduce the swelling and pain.
+This natural solution is easy to do at home with items you have in your cupboards, so it should be your first step before moving on to more drastic pain reduction methods.

 Repeat your saltwater rinse two or three times a day, or after every meal, until your dentist appointment when your dentist will be able to provide you with treatment that entirely relieves the pain.

-You can buy dried cloves from most natural food stores or on the internet, and place them in your mouth near the site of the pain.
+You can buy dried cloves from most natural food stores or on the internet and place them in your mouth near the pain site.
 Chew them gently to release their natural oils and soothe your pain.

 Alternatively, buy clove oil and put some on a small cotton wool bud or swab.
 You can then wipe the oil around the tooth that hurts.

-As cloves are a natural product, you shouldn’t get a reaction to this method, but if you feel that it isn’t working then try a different approach to see if that will be more effective.
+As cloves are a natural product, you shouldn’t react to this method, but if you feel that it isn’t working, try a different approach to see if that will be more effective.

 Use A Cold Compress